 WG 3 San Luis Obispo Creek.
-This WG contains a single groundwater basin, the San Luis Valley Basin, which has two subbasins (the Avila Valley Subbasin and the Edna Valley Subbasin).
-Whereas the Avila Valley Subbasin is included in this WG, the Edna Valley Subbasin is included in WG 4 to align with the surface-water divide that separates them.
-The overall groundwater movement in the San Luis Valley flows is in the same general direction as surface water, flowing from the San Luis Valley into the Avila Valley and ultimately into the San Luis Obispo Creek estuary and the Pacific Ocean.
+This WG contains a single groundwater basin, the San Luis Obispo Valley Basin, although the Edna Valley area of the basin is included in WG 4 to align with the surface-water divide that separates them.
+The overall groundwater movement in the San Luis Valley flows is in the same general direction as surface water, flowing from the San Luis Valley into Avila Valley and ultimately into the San Luis Obispo Creek estuary and the Pacific Ocean.
 The primary groundwater users in this WG are rural and agricultural.
-The basin is considered medium priority under SGMA.
 Groundwater in this basin is found in alluvium and in the sand, silt, gravel, and clays of the somewhat older Paso Robles Formation (CDWR 1979).
 Recharge of the basin is from precipitation on the valley floor, irrigation, and surface and underflow from San Luis Obispo Creek and its tributaries, as well as Pismo Creek and its tributaries (Boyle 1991).